arthist-lmu/max/README.md

 ## Functionalities

-:ballot_box_with_check: A graphical user interface that enables fast progress without excessive training.
+* A graphical user interface that enables fast progress without excessive training.
 It is realized with the open-source programming language *R* and the *Shiny* web framework, which are *state of the art* due to their continuous development.

-:ballot_box_with_check: An import module to “pull” existing data, e.g., from the [Rijksmuseum](https://www.rijksmuseum.nl/), into the tool as easily as possible.
+* An import module to “pull” existing data, e.g., from the [Rijksmuseum](https://www.rijksmuseum.nl/), into the tool as easily as possible.
 Own data sets can be fed in just as easily.
+Currently supported are `.rds`, `.txt`, `.csv`, `.json`, `.xls`, and `.xlsx` files.
+* An export module to extract the processed, cleansed, and visualized data as a `.zip` file with `R`-compatible `.rds` files.
+Reproducible *R* code can also be generated based on the defined tasks.

-:ballot_box_with_check: Dynamic and interactive graphics with *Plotly*, which show more details on mouseover.
+* Dynamic and interactive graphics with *Plotly*, which show more details on mouseover, e.g., the title or artist of an artwork.
 They enrich the statistical analysis by displaying complex relationships in an attractive way.
+Plot subregions can be zoomed in.

 ## Extensions